-In keeping with our mission, Laramie Audubon Society (LAS) will offer small grants for conservation, scholarship, and outreach.
+In keeping with our mission, Laramie Audubon Society (LAS) offers small grants for conservation and outreach.
 Conservation grants include conservation and restoration projects as well as scientific research.
-Scholarship grants include attendance at conferences, workshops, or summer camps.
 Outreach grants support projects that increase knowledge and appreciation for birds, other wildlife, and habitats.
-There are no geographic restrictions for projects, although we focus on funding projects around Wyoming and western North America.
+There are no geographic restrictions for projects, although we focus on funding projects in Wyoming.

-Grants will generally be awarded for no more than $500.
-Grants are reviewed semi-annually.
+Grants are awarded for $500 and are reviewed bi-annually.
 Deadlines are March 31 for summer/fall grants and October 31 for winter/spring grants.
 Notifications will be sent out within 4 to 6 weeks.

 Applications should be no more than 3 pages (single-spaced and 12-point font, including references) and must include the following:

 - Name and contact information for applicant(s)

 - Purpose of project

 - Project description (including methods and expected outcomes or products)

 - Explanation of how the grant money will be spent